C:\> asadmin --passwordfile filename create-node-dcom

 You can also view the full syntax and options of the subcommand by

-typing asadmin help create-node-ssh
+typing asadmin help create-node-ssh at the command line.

 Next Steps